Teacher in stable condition after being stabbed by student

 June 2023: The G7 Summit and Russia’s Counter-Summit

 At the G7 Summit in June 2023, President Joe Biden reaffirmed U.S. support for Ukraine and condemned Russia’s actions.
-In response, Russia organized its own meetings, aligning with countries that oppose the Western-led global order.
+In response, Russia organised its own meetings, aligning with countries that oppose the Western-led global order.
 While the G7 reinforced its collective stance on Russia’s invasion of Ukraine, Russia’s counter-summit was a demonstration of its efforts to gather support from other countries, particularly China and certain Global South nations.

 July 2023: Vienna Talks on Nuclear Arms Control